Antilos/but-2020-sur-proj/README.txt

 SUR Image and Sound recogniction software

-Team members: xdrabe09, xkocal00, xlebod00, xstrna14, xzilka11
+Team members: xdrabe09, xkocal00, xlebod00, xstrna14, xzilka11,

 The program attempts to match an audio sample of a person's voice and an image of their face to the corresponding person.
-For audio detection we chose the HMM clasificator and for image recogniction we chose the lightgbm clasificator.
+For audio detection we extracted 13-dimensional MFCC features and trained two hidden markov models (one for target and another one for non-target).
+For image recogniction we chose extracted edges out of the picture using the canny algorithm which we then flattened into a 1D vector.
+We then trained a light gradient boosting decision tree to clasify them.

 Results can be found in:
 	audio_only_classification